digiltd/hammerspoon/README.md

 # My Hammerspoon config

 Not very exciting, but suits my needs.
-I use [ClickySteve's config](https://gist.github.com/clickysteve/e13a11b8fc9c963c08b3109d95bbacc5) as the base.
-This gives me the hyperkey that sends hyperkey+otherkey out to be picked up by Keyboard Maestro which has all my application shortcuts setup within it.

-It also auto reloads Hammerspoon on save
+## Hyperkey

+`hyper-external.lua`

+Setup the hyperkey and send hyper+g to Keyboard Maestro

+## App launching

+`hyper-applauncher.lua`

+Basic app launching all done within Hammerspoon (it used to forward keystrokes to Keyboard Maestro but that got a bit messy)

 ## Window movement

+`window-management.lua`

 For window movement I am using [Miro's windows management](https://github.com/miromannino/hammerspoon-config).
-This gives me intuitive control over my windows using the arrow keys.
+This gives me intuitive control over my windows using the arrow keys without being too complicated.

+## Config reload

+`config-watcher.lua`

+Auto reloads Hammerspoon on save.